x-ajay/dsa/6-array.md

 ---

-> Q: Best Time to Buy and Sell Stock - 1
+### Q: Best Time to Buy and Sell Stock - 1
-Problem: Given an array where each element represents the price of a stock on a given day, find the maximum profit you can achieve by buying and selling one share of the stock.
+**Problem**: Given an array where each element represents the price of a stock on a given day, find the maximum profit you can achieve by buying and selling one share of the stock.

-Solution:
+**Solution**:

-**Brute Force:**
+1. **Brute Force**:

-Compare each price with every subsequent price.
+    - Compare each price with every subsequent price.
-Time Complexity: O(N²), Space Complexity: O(1).
+    - Time Complexity: O(N²), Space Complexity: O(1).

-Optimized - Using Right Maxima:
+2. **Optimized - Using Right Maxima**:

-Compute the right maximum for each element.
+    - Compute the right maximum for each element.
-Compare the current price with the right maxima to calculate the profit.
+    - Compare the current price with the right maxima to calculate the profit.
-**Time Complexity: O(N), Space Complexity: O(N).**
+    - Time Complexity: O(N), Space Complexity: O(N).

-**Optimized - Using Two Variables:**
+3. **Optimized - Using Two Variables**:

-Track the lowest price so far and the maximum profit so far.
+    - Track the lowest price so far and the maximum profit so far.
-Time Complexity: O(N), Space Complexity: O(1).
+    - Time Complexity: O(N), Space Complexity: O(1).

 ```go
 // Example Array
 arr := []int{3, 1, 4, 8, 7, 2, 5}